StorjOld/metadisk-websockets/README.md

 ## Deployment

 Running with `python app.py` will launch application using gevent-socketio web server.
-Alternatively, you can use gunicorn with `gunicorn --worker-class socketio.sgunicorn.GeventSocketIOWorker metadisk-websockets:app` [TODO: Modularize app].
+Alternatively, you can use Gunicorn with `gunicorn --worker-class socketio.sgunicorn.GeventSocketIOWorker metadisk-websockets:app` [TODO: Modularize app].

-## Using nginx as WebSocket Reverse Proxy
+## Using Nginx as WebSocket Reverse Proxy
 Flask-SocketIO recommends the following example configuration on nginx 1.4+:
 ```
 server {